D-Robotics/rdk_doc_en/docs/multimedia_development/multimedia_samples.md

 sidebar_position: 2
 ---
 # 7.2 Sample Program
-This chapter briefly describes the Horizon multimedia application examples.
+This chapter briefly describes the D-Robotics multimedia application examples.
 The source code involved can be obtained by running `sudo apt install hobot-multimedia-samples` and installed under the directory `/app/multimedia_samples`.
 ## Instructions for using get_sif_data{#get_sif_data}

 ### Program Function